 An ABLE Account is a new way for people with special needs to supplement and preserve their government benefits without or in addition to creating an individual Special Needs Trust or opening a sub-account with a master pooled trust such as the ARC of Texas Master Pooled Trust.

 ABLE (“A Better Life Experience”) Accounts are governed by a new subsection to Section 529 of the Internal Revenue Code, the section permitting tax-free college savings and investment accounts.
 Savings and investments grow tax-free.
 Withdrawals for qualified disability expenses are tax-free.
-In Texas the accounts are expected to be up and running in late 2016.
-They will be overseen by the same government agency and have the same reporting requirements as 529 college savings or investment accounts.
+The accounts are overseen by the same state government agency and have the same reporting requirements as 529 college savings or investment accounts.
 More information is available at the ABLE Accounts National Resource Center: http://www.ablenrc.org/state-review.
-The progress creating Texan accounts can be found at http://texasable.org.
+Information on creating Texan accounts can be found at http://texasable.org.
 Texans can also use Ohio ABLE accounts www.stableaccounts.com (an ABLE account beneficiary does not need to be a resident of the state managing the account.).

-Money in an ABLE Account can be used for much more than college.
-It can be used for primary, secondary or post-secondary education.
+Money in an ABLE Account can be used for primary, secondary or post-secondary education.
 It can be used to pay qualified disability expenses related to housing, transportation, employment training and support, assistive technology and personal support services, health, prevention and wellness, financial management and administrative services, legal fees, and expenses for oversight and monitoring, funeral and burial expenses.

-The person with special needs and that person’s relatives can contribute an annual total of up to $14,000 per year to an ABLE Account.
+The person with special needs and that person’s relatives and friends can contribute an annual total of up to $15,000 per year to an ABLE Account.

-An ABLE Account can hold as much as $100,000 at any one time without affecting eligibility for SSI (Supplemental Security Income.)
-This effectively raises the SSI asset cap from $2,000 ($3,000 for a married person) to $100,000.
-SSI payments are temporarily suspended, not cancelled, if an ABLE Account holds more than $100,000.
+An ABLE Account can hold as much as $100,000 at any one time without affecting eligibility for Supplemental Security Income (SSI).
+This effectively raises the SSI asset cap from $2,000 to $102,000.
+If an ABLE Account holds more than $100,000, SSI payments are temporarily suspended, not cancelled.
 Medicaid eligibility is not affected.

-If a person is no longer disabled, the ABLE Account can be rolled over into a 529 college savings or investment account for that person or into an ABLE Account for a family member.
+If a person is no longer disabled, the ABLE Account can be rolled over into a 529 college savings or investment account for that person or into an ABLE Account for a sibling or step-sibling.

 Like a 529 college savings or investment account, in Texas $370,000 is the most an ABLE Account can hold throughout its existence.
-Other states have higher (and lower) amounts.
-On December 18, 2015 President Obama signed the Consolidated Appropriations Act of 2016, Section 303 of which provides that an ABLE Account beneficiary does not need to be a resident of the state where the ABLE Account is managed.
+Other states have higher (and lower) amounts. .

 It’s never too early to plan for your future.